HectorJBastidasG/rentadronecl.github.io/README.md

 See the [Docs Writing Guide](WRITING_GUIDE.md) for our rules and recommendations on writing and maintaining documentation.

+## Forum

+This project is part of the [UNICEF Innovation Fund Discourse community](https://unicef-if.discourse.group/c/projects/rentadrone/10).
+You can post comments or questions about each category of [Rentadrone Developers](https://rentadrone.cl/developers/) algorithms.
+We encourage users to participate in the forum and to engage with fellow users.

 # Want to help with the translation?

 If you feel okay with translating quite alone, you can fork the repo, post a comment on the [issues tracking](https://github.com/RentadroneCL/rentadronecl.github.io/issues) page to inform others that you're doing the translation and go for it.